U.S. defense chief rejects Amazon's accusations of bias in cloud contract

 Trump had said in August that Amazon’s bid for the Joint Enterprise Defense Infrastructure Cloud, known as JEDI, contract was under review by his administration after complaints from other companies.

-In a new book, retired Navy commander Guy Snodgrass, who served as a speech writer to former Defense Secretary Jim Mattis, said Trump called Mattis and directed him to “screw Amazon” by preventing it from bidding on the JEDI contract, according to an excerpt of the book.
+In a new book, retired Navy commander Guy Snodgrass, who served as a speech writer to former Defense Secretary Jim Mattis, said Trump called Mattis and directed him to “screw Amazon” by preventing it from bidding on the JEDI contract.

-“We’re not going to do that,” Mattis later told other Pentagon officials, according to the excerpt.
+“We’re not going to do that,” Mattis later told other Pentagon officials, according to the book.

 “This will be done by the book, both legally and ethically.”